-7.2 Overview of the Cohort Model
+9.2 Overview of the Cohort Model

 As described above, the published literature on the clinical and economic impact of supplemental breast cancer screening modalities in women with dense breast tissue is noticeably limited.
-We therefore developed a cohort model to perform a population-based, one-year analysis of clinical and economic outcomes specific to the state of California.
+We therefore developed a cohort model to perform a population-based, one-year analysis of clinical and economic outcomes specific to New England.
 In the model we included all women age 40-74 except for those with certain risk factors (see "Target Population" below).